free things to do in New York City

 Workshop | Video Skills: Recording Techniques with iPhone

 Capture your best video right from your iPhone.
-Learn recording techniques and how to control exposure, set focus, and more.
+Learn recording techniques and how to control exposure, more set focus, and more.
 Get hands-on with the latest iPhone in this session or bring your own.
-Recommended for beginners.
+Recommended for beginners. less

 New York City, NY; NYC